Hiwot2127/Farm2Market/README.md

 # Farm2Table

-Farm2Table is a B2B marketplace platform connecting farmers directly with merchants, aimed at reducing costs and ensuring fair compensation for farmers while providing affordable fresh produce to consumers.
+Farm2Table is a Business to Business marketplace platform connecting farmers directly with merchants, aimed at reducing costs and ensuring fair compensation for farmers while providing affordable fresh produce to consumers.

 ## Problem